kallewesterling/defoe/docs/setup-VM.md

 # Running Original Geoparser Defoe query

 The NLS geoparser query code is [here](https://github.com/defoe-code/defoe/blob/master/defoe/nls/queries/geoparser_pages.py).
 To run it, we need the following steps:

 ```
 conda activate g-py36
 cd $HOME/defoe
 ```

 Change queries/geoparser_sg.yml with according to your needs:

 ```
      gazetteer: os
      bounding_box: -lb -7.54296875 54.689453125 -0.774267578125 60.8318847656 2
      defoe_path: /home/rosa_filgueira_vicente/defoe/
      os_type: linux
 ```

 - **NOTE**: use *linux* or *macos* for indicating the type of Operating System (os_type) inside the configuration queries/geoparser_sg.yml

 - **IMPORTANT**: The **addfivewsnippet.xsl** stylesheet is necesary (not included in the original source code):
   - A copy of **addfivewsnippet.xsl** (and others sytlesheets) can be found at [defoe/others](https://github.com/defoe-code/defoe/blob/master/others/addfivewsnippet.xsl)
     - Make sure that you take a copy of this *addfivewsnippet.xsl* and put it inside your *defoe_path+ geoparser-v1.1/lib/georesolve/.* .
 Otherwise you will get an error while running this query.

 Since we are geoparsing two collections, Encyclopedia Britannica (EB) and the Scottish Gazetters (SG), we have two geoparser YML files (geoparser_sg.yml, and geoparser_eb.yml).
 Both files have different configurations.
 For EB we use *geonames* gazzeter, and for SG we use *os* gazetter plus the bounding box.

 Furthermore, any future changes about *how to call to the original geoparser tool* have to be made in [geoparser_cmd function - Line 487](https://github.com/defoe-code/defoe/blob/master/defoe/query_utils.py).

 ### Using the SG sample dataset (one gazetteer)

 We are going to use the *sg_sample.txt* file created before.
 Remember that [sg_sample.txt](../others/sg_sample.txt) needs to be placed in your *defoe_path*.

 ```
 zip -r defoe.zip defoe
 spark-submit --py-files defoe.zip defoe/run_query.py sg_sample.txt nls defoe.nls.queries.geoparser_pages queries/geoparser_sg.yml -r geoparser_sample_results -n 34
 ```

-### Using the SG full dataset:
+### Using the SG full dataset

 - Take a copy of [sg_total.txt](../others/sg_total.txt) and modify it accorderly adding the full path to *nls-data-gazetteersOfScotland* directory.
 - Place your *sg_total.txt* inside your *defoe_path*.
 - More information about how to specify data to a query can be found at [here](https://github.com/defoe-code/defoe/blob/master/docs/specify-data-to-query.md#nls--dataset).